Esri/cityengine_for_rhino/README.md

 ### Create installation packages (rhi, yak)

-Once both plugins (rhp, gha) are built, it is possible to create a RHI (Rhino Installer) package and/or a YAK package using the `create_package.py` python script.
-A RHI package is simply a zip archive containing all files required to run a plugin.
+Once both plugins (`rhp` for Rhino, `gha` for Grasshopper) are built, it is possible to create a `rhi` (Rhino Installer) package and/or a `yak` package using the `create_package.py` python script.
+A `rhi` package is simply a zip archive containing all files required to run a plugin.
 If Rhino is installed, the plugin can be installed by double-clicking the package.
 It will extract the files and Rhino/Grasshopper will load them when started.
-The YAK package is the archive that can be uploaded to the Rhino marketplace in order to publish the plug-in.
+The `yak` package is the archive that can be uploaded to the Rhino marketplace in order to publish the plug-in.

 1. Open a console, navigate to the Puma solution directory and run the command `python create_package.py <option>`.
 Valid values for `<option>` are `both` (default), `rhi`, or `yak` to choose which package type to build.
 1. The resulting `rhi` and `yak` packages will be created in a folder named `packages` located in the solution root directory.